-- Carefully check admission requirements at OT schools of most interest and take the required coursework.
-Common prerequisites courses include anatomy, physiology, chemistry, biology, statistics, English, general psychology, abnormal psychology, developmental psychology, and sociology/anthropology.
-For those schools participating in the Occupational Therapy Centralized Application Service (OTCAS), review prerequisite course information and average GPAs of the most recently admitted class
+- Carefully check admission requirements at OT schools of most interest and take the required coursework; common prerequisites courses include anatomy, physiology, biomechanics, chemistry, biology, statistics, abnormal and developmental psychology, and sociology/anthropology among others

-- Get OT shadowing and clinical experience and maintain a formal log (Professional Development Activities Log).
-Find out firsthand what the profession is like, decide if it is right for you, explore different areas of the field and in different settings, and be sure to meet clinical experience requirements of your preferred schools.
+- Get OT shadowing and clinical experience and maintain a Professional Development Activities Log; be sure to meet clinical experience requirements of your preferred schools

 - Develop strong relationships with faculty, OT professionals, and others who will be writing letters of reference

-- Get involved in the Pre-PT Club and extracurricular, leadership, and volunteer activities
+- Get involved in extracurricular, leadership, and volunteer activities

 - Attend Pre-Health Professions Program workshops and networking events